 Fourth Generation Texan

 Matt was born to a pastor and a schoolteacher in Tyler.
 His father’s work as a pastor moved them to San Antonio when Matt was 6, and that’s where he sewed his Texas roots.
 Matt went on to graduate high school from Castle Hills First Baptist School, where his mother worked.
-He attended San Diego Christian College, where he met his wife Jennie.
-They have 5 children and live in Haslet and are active members of First Baptist Church of Keller.
+Matt and his wife Jennie have five children.
+They live in Haslet and are active members of First Baptist Church of Keller.

 A licensed attorney, Matt works at a community bank helping our neighbors with life’s major milestones like saving for college, getting a mortgage or starting a small business.
 During the coronavirus pandemic, Matt worked long hours processing hundreds of Paycheck Protection Program (PPP) loans to keep locally owned businesses alive, saving countless jobs.